dmbarbour/glas/docs/GlasApps.md

 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

 By convention, a log message should be a record of ad-hoc fields, whose meanings are de-facto standardized, such as `(lv:warn, text:"I'm sorry, Dave.
 I'm afraid I can't do that.", from:hal)`.
-This enables the record to be extended with metadata or new features.
+This enables the record to be extended with rendering hints and other useful features.

 In context of transaction machines and fork-based concurrency, logs might be presented as a stable tree (aligned with forks) potentially with unstable leaf nodes.
 Logically, the entire tree updates, every frame, but log messages in the stable prefix of a fork will also be stable outputs.
 Further, messages logged by failed transactions might be observable indirectly via reflection, perhaps rendered in a distinct color.

 ### Random Data

-For optimization and security purposes, it's useful to distinguish non-deterministic choice from random data.
-Random reads are unstable for purpose of incremental computing.
+For optimization and security purposes, it's necessary to distinguish non-deterministic choice from reading random data.
+If a transaction fails after reading random data, the same data may be read when the transaction is repeated.
+There is no implicit search for a 'successful' random choice.
+This might be implemented by maintaining a buffer per stable fork path.

-* **random:Count** - response is requested count of cryptographically, uniformly random bits, represented as a bitstring.
-E.g. `random:8` might return `00101010`.
+* **random:Count** - response is requested count of cryptographically secure, uniformly random bits, represented as a bitstring.
+E.g. `random:8` might return `0b00101010`.

-Applications should often use deterministic pseudo-random data or noise models (such as Perlin noise) instead of external random data.
-However, sometimes we need the closest thing to true random data.
+Many applications would be better off using deterministic pseudo-random data or noise models (such as Perlin noise) instead of random data.
+But access to secure random data is convenient in some use cases, and necessary for cryptographic communications.

 ## Misc Thoughts